 1. FULL/UNAMBIGUOUS VERIFICATION

 I believe this is the GOLD STANDARD of verification.
 This is best done very easily via a verification video.
-In the video, the Dom’s face is visible, and they are typically holding a sheet of paper with their Twitter handle or Master name easily visible.
-Some Doms even are seen in the video writing their name or ID.
-Doms may also simply speak their Twitter handle in this type of verification – it’s even more powerful when they state the date the verification was made.
+In the video, the Dom’s face is clearly visible.
+The Dom simply states their Twitter ID.
+Sometimes Doms will hold a sheet of paper with their Twitter handle or Master name easily visible.
 With these type of verifications, it’s crystal clear that the person with the Twitter ID is also the person in the video.

-Here is a screenshot from a video of True Alpha James (@Smoketree17).
+Here is a screenshot from a video of MidwestCashMaster (@midwestguy8).
 It’s a great example of a verification video.
-During the video his face is completely visible.
-He says his Twitter name and holds up a piece of paper with those details.
+During the video he says his full Twitter ID.
 Because he’s speaking, subs can also get a sense of his dominance.
 It’s a great example of a verification vid.

-The final point I’ll make about this excellent example of a verification video is the fact that Alpha James made it a pinned tweet.
+The final point I’ll make about this excellent example of a verification video is the fact that MidwestCashMaster made it a pinned tweet.
 That’s so important!
 As a Dom, you won’t want potential new subs to have to hunt endlessly through your tweets to find a verification video or pic.
-(BTW, if you are interested in serving Alpha James, here’s a link to his Twitter profile: https://twitter.com/Smoketree17)
+You’ll notice that MidwestCashMaster pinned his verification video, so subs will see it as soon as they come to his page.
+(BTW, if you are interested in serving MidwestCashMaster, here’s a link to his Twitter profile: https://twitter.com/midwestguy8)

 Here’s another example of a verification video from King Garrett (@alphalordmuscle).
 You’ll notice again it’s the pinned tweet: https://twitter.com/alphalordmuscle/status/1143645139514138625